Revealed: Just One London Police Officer Has Been Sacked for Sexual Assault in Nine Years

 "These numbers are alarming, and speak to a lack of ability and willingness at the Met to hold officers to account," she said.

 "It's a grotesque abuse of power.
 It's hard to believe that only four cases have been substantiated by the Met in nine years.
 Any officer found to have sexually assaulted members of the public should be prosecuted and any officer having sex with a member of public during the course of their duty should as a minimum lose their job.

 "The police have had a poor record pursuing rape and sexual assault cases and historically there is a culture of sexism in the force.
 Given the apparent impunity police officers who are accused of sexual assault enjoy, it looks like that culture is ongoing."

-"The MPS treats each occasion when an allegation of misconduct is made about a member of its staff very seriously and fully investigates in every case to determine whether a criminal offense or a breach of the standards of behavior has taken place," they said.
+"The MPS treats each occasion when an allegation of misconduct is made about a member of its staff very seriously and fully investigates in every case to determine whether a criminal offence or a breach of the standards of behaviour has taken place," they said.